 b.
-(1) The written authorization for Association dues deductions shall remain in full force and effect, during the life of this Memorandum between the County and the Association, unless canceled in writing.

-- (2) The written authorization for approved insurance and benefit programs and the amount of dues deducted from the Association members' warrants shall be changed by the County upon written request of the Association. - (3) The Association agrees to indemnify, defend and hold the County harmless against any claims made of any nature and against any suit instituted against the County arising from its check-off for the dues, insurance or benefit programs of the Association.
+- 1. The written authorization for Association dues deductions shall remain in full force and effect unless canceled in writing by the Association. - 2.
+The written authorization for approved insurance and benefit programs and the amount of dues deducted from the Association members' warrants are changed by the County upon written request of the Association. - 3.
+The Association agrees to indemnify, defend and hold the County harmless against any claims made of any nature and against any suit instituted against the County arising from its check-off for the dues, insurance or benefit programs of the Association. - c.

-c.
 "Approved insurance and benefit programs" are those which the County has approved as being non-competitive or non-duplicative of County-offered programs.
 The County reserves the right to disapprove any insurance program, in advance, if competitive or duplicative; and, to cancel all Association insurance and benefit program payroll deductions where they are established without prior County approval.
 It is understood that life insurance, except for accidental death and dismemberment, is competitive and duplicative of County-offered programs.